axibase/atsd-use-cases/tutorials/table-to-property/README.md

 ## Objective

-In this scenario results of a custom query needs to be copied into ATSD with most recently collected rows displayed using the [property table](https://axibase.com/docs/charts/widgets/property-table/).
+In this scenario, the results of a custom query need to be copied into ATSD with the most recently collected rows displayed in a [property table](https://axibase.com/docs/charts/widgets/property-table/).

-The list of rows retrieved by the query in each iteration may change and the property table must contain the exact same records as retrieved by the query in the latest iteration.
+The list of rows retrieved by the query at each iteration may change and the property table must contain the exact same records as retrieved by the query in the latest iteration.

 ## Solution

-Schedule the custom query using the [JDBC job](https://axibase.com/docs/axibase-collector/jobs/jdbc.html) in Axibase Collector to store results as `property` records in ATSD.
+Schedule the custom query via [JDBC job](https://axibase.com/docs/axibase-collector/jobs/jdbc.html) in Axibase Collector to store results as `property` records in ATSD.

 For added protection, execute the query under a `read-only` user account with the permission to `SELECT` data from a specific view encapsulating the query business logic.